Scanning electron microscope image of cancer cells on a dark background

 You’re probably wondering.

-Can you help with rheumatoid arthritis if I'm already on a biologic?
+Can you help if I'm already on a biologic for RA?

 Yes.
-Most patients on biologics or DMARDs have room to improve quality of life, reduce flare frequency, and address the gut-immune drivers that medication doesn't touch.
-I won't ask you to stop medications that are controlling your disease — I work alongside them.
+Most patients on biologics or DMARDs have room to improve quality of life, reduce flare frequency, and address gut-immune drivers that medication doesn't touch.
+I won't ask you to stop what's controlling your disease, I work alongside it.

 Is high-dose IV vitamin C safe?

-For most people, yes — it has a strong safety record.
-G6PD deficiency is a contraindication, and I test for it before starting.
+For most people, yes, strong safety record.
+G6PD deficiency is a contraindication and I test for it before starting.
 I'll be transparent about what the evidence says for your specific situation.

 Scenic lake view